paulohenriquevn/aws-solutions-architect/README.md

 ### Question #239

-**Texto original:**
-A solutions architect needs to design a new microservice for a company’s application.
-Clients must be able to call an HTTPS endpoint to reach the microservice.
-The microservice also must use AWS Identity and Access Management (IAM) to authenticate calls.
-The solutions architect will write the logic for this microservice by using a single AWS Lambda function that is written in Go 1.x.
-Which solution will deploy the function in the MOST operationally efficient way?
-A. Create an Amazon API Gateway REST API.
-Configure the method to use the Lambda function.
-Enable IAM authentication on the API.
-B. Create a Lambda function URL for the function.
-Specify AWS_IAM as the authentication type.
-C. Create an Amazon CloudFront distribution.
-Deploy the function to Lambda@Edge.
-Integrate IAM authentication logic into the Lambda@Edge function.
-D. Create an Amazon CloudFront distribution.
-Deploy the function to CloudFront Functions.
-Specify AWS_IAM as the authentication type.

-**Tradução:**
 Um arquiteto de soluções precisa projetar um novo microsserviço para o aplicativo de uma empresa.
 Os clientes devem ser capazes de chamar um endpoint HTTPS para acessar o microsserviço.
 O microsserviço também deve usar AWS Identity and Access Management (IAM) para autenticar chamadas.
 O arquiteto de soluções escreverá a lógica para este microsserviço usando uma única função AWS Lambda escrita em Go 1.x.
 Qual solução implantará a função da maneira MAIS eficiente operacionalmente?
 A. Criar uma API REST no Amazon API Gateway.
 Configurar o método para usar a função Lambda.
 Habilitar autenticação IAM na API.